-Fear of falling can make rappelling difficult.
+Fear of falling can make things difficult.
 Here’s how to overcome it.

 Fear of falling, fear of heights, and rappelling fear go hand-in-hand.
 In their most advanced stages, they can severely damage one’s quality of life, as they can trigger an irrational response even in the most basic of situations.
 People who suffer from a phobia of heights are overcome with crippling fear whenever they sit on a ledge, on a balcony, or even stand up on a chair.